astitou77/LastNameProject/README.md

 Ex.: "jdbc:mysql://localhost:3306/helloDB", "root", "l84w0rk"

-Run the Project 'as a Server' (Add Tomcat Server if prompted)
+In Eclipse IDE, run the Project 'as a Server' (Add Tomcat Server if prompted)

 Try the app in a Browser !